Bahlazs/mamagochi/README.md

 http://localhost:5173/

-If you run into any problems contact me on nick.balazs18@gmial.com
+If you run into any problems contact me on nick.balazs18@gmail.com

-### Database connection info
-host: db.kydyvpgalddbpmmxxclr.supabase.co <br>
-user: postgres <br>
-database: postgres <br>
-pw: Test_Pw-0218

 ## Future Plans
 - Implement security features